Dollar Rally Slows Ahead Of Yellen Testimony

 Currencies: Dollar Rally Slows Ahead Of Yellen Testimony

-Overnight, Asian equity markets join yesterday's post-Yellen rally.
-Japan profits most from the yen decline.
-USD/JPY is trading in the 114.35 area.
-In Parliament, PM Abe said that president Trump acknowledged that monetary policy tries to end deflation and is not FX manipulation.
-The PBOC strengthened the fixing of the yuan to USD/CNY 6.8632, despite overall USD strength, indicating that the PBOC aims tightening monetary policy.
-EUR/USD hovers in the 1.0580 area, near yesterday's closing levels.
+Today, the US housing starts & permits, the initial claims and the Philly Fed business sentiment survey may affect trading.
+Housing starts & permits are expected to have stabilized after a sharp rise of starts and a stabilization of permits in December.
+We have no reason to expect starts (and permits) have reached a turning point.
+The Philly Fed business sentiment is ahead in time of the NY one (published yesterday) and surged higher in January (highest in 2-years).
+Given the upward surprise of the NY index, we see upside risks, but a slight decline remains possible.

-Today, the US economic calendar is well filled.
-January inflation is expected to have risen to 2.4% Y/Y from 2.1% Y/Y previously, but the core inflation is expected to have slid slightly to 2.1% Y/Y. We have no reasons to distance us from consensus.
-US Retail sales growth weakened in recent months.
-Also in January, sales might been weak.
-Unit car sales have eased, but higher gasoline prices will support the gasoline sales.
-January industrial production will have been held back by unseasonably warm weather affecting utility output.
-Manufacturing output is expected to rise modestly.
-Price data might be slightly more important for the (FX) market than the activity data.
-Inflation drifting further north of 2.0% might fuel market expectation on a near term Fed rate hike and support the dollar.
-Markets will also keep an eye at the Q&A of Yellen's testimony before the House.
-Political tensions in France (Fillon) and uncertainty on a solution for the Greek debt crisis are still potential euro negatives.
-Yesterday, the dollar profited from Yellen's comments.
-If the US data do not surprise on the downside, the dollar might remain well supported.
+Yesterday, the dollar profited from strong US data and from hawkish Fed comments, but couldn't maintain its gains.
+Question is why?
+For now we assume that it was a simple correction on the recent rally.
+Even so, we look whether other factors might come in play.
+Are markets growing nervous on the ability of the Trump administration to deliver on the changes it promised?
+For now, this is only hypothetical thinking.
+Even so, we turn more neutral on the dollar in a dayto- day perspective.
+We also look whether or not the dollar will profit in case of more positive eco data.
+If not, it would be a further reason to turn more cautious

 Global context: The dollar was in a corrective downtrend since the start of January as the Trump reflation trade petered out.
-Interest rate differentials in favour of the dollar narrowed.
-Trump's communication became a source of uncertainty, also for the dollar.
-At some point, absolute interest rate support should provide a USD floor, especially as the Fed is expected to continue its policy normalisation.
 Last week, the dollar showed tentative signs of a bottoming out process, supported by the ‘Trump tax promise'.
 Euro weakness is a factor too.
 As we see the 1.0874 as solid resistance, a sell EUR/USD on upticks approach is favoured.
 The downside test of USD/JPY is also rejected.
 USD/JPY 111.16 (38% retracement of the 99.02/118.66 rally) remains key support.
-Post- Yellen, the downside of the dollar is better protected.
+Post-Yellen, the downside of the dollar is better protected.
 Even so, we are still more cautious on the upside potential of USD/JPY compared to USD/EUR.

 EUR/GBP

-On Tuesday, UK pipeline inflation as indicated by the input PPI rose to a higher than expected 20.5% Y/Y. However, this cost is only filtering into the final consumer prices in a very gradual way.
-Headline CPI printed at a lower than expected 1.8% Y/Y. Core CPI stabilised at a soft 1.6% Y/Y. Yesterday's CPI data gave the BoE the room to prologue their wait-and-see tactics.
-Sterling probably won't receive additional interest rate support any time soon.
-EUR/GBP regained the 0.85 big figure after the CPI data, but returned below the 0.85 level as Yellen's headlines weighed on EUR/USD and on EUR/GBP.
-EUR/GBP closed the session at 0.8482 (from 0.8460).
-Cable finished the day at 1.2468.
+On Wednesday, the jobless claims declined sharply and job creation in the 3 months to December was stronger than expected.
+However, wage growth disappointed and slowed from 2.8% Y/Y to 2.6% Y/Y. The market reacted to the wage data (prices) rather than to the activity data and thus Sterling lost some ground.
+EUR/GBP revised the 0.85 area, but the move had no momentum and petered out very soon.
+Later in the session, the strong US data pressured cable but there was no negative fall-out from EUR/USD on EUR/GBP.
+EUR/GBP close the session north of 0.85 (0.8507).
+Cable rebound on the late session USD correction and finished the day at 1.2361.

-Today, the UK labour market data will be published.
-The UK labour market remains solid, but job growth eased of late.
-This picture will probably be confirmed by today's data.
-The wage data have most market moving potential in case of a deviation from consensus.
-Weekly earnings growth is expected stable at 2.8% Y/Y. Apart from a big positive surprise, there is no reason to question the BoE's wait-and-see stance.
-In this context, we don't expect today's data to be sterling supportive.
-Of course, overall euro softness is an issue for EUR/GBP.
-Context.
-Yesterday, EUR/GBP came within striking distance of the 0.8450 support, but a new test was avoided after the CPI data.
-The picture of EUR/GBP remains indecisive/fragile, but this is partially due to euro weakness, rather than outright sterling strength.
+Today, global actors will dominate sterling trading in absence of eco data.
+EUR/GBP recently hovered in tight range close to the 0.8450 support, but a break didn't occur.
+Sentiment on sterling is a rather neutral.
+Activity data remain good, but price data are soft enough to prevent a BoE rate hike anytime soon.
+Euro weakness in case of rising political uncertainty is a risk for all euro cross rates, including for EUR/GBP.
+Longer term, we have a sterling negative view as the negative impact from Brexit still has to reach to UK economy.
+However, this is no issue at this stage.
+Short-term the picture of EUR/GBP remains indecisive/fragile, but this is partially due to euro weakness, rather than outright sterling strength.
 We continue to look how the test of the key 0.8540 support turns out.
 In case of a break, the 0.8304 area is the next MT support.
-At least partially stop-loss protection on EUR/GBP longs may be considered
+At least partially stop-loss protection on EUR/GBP longs may be considered.

 Download entire Sunrise Market Commentary